-Because our officers and directors and their affiliates own or control approximately 50% of our ordinary shares, they may be able to control any action requiring shareholder approval of shareholders.
+Because our Executive Officers and directors and their affiliates beneficiary own or control approximately 46% of our ordinary shares, they may be able to control any action requiring shareholder approval of shareholders.

-Our officers and directors and their affiliates beneficially own or control the voting rights with respect to approximately 50% of our ordinary shares, they will have the power to control any action for which shareholder approval is required or sought by us, particularly since our Restated Articles provide that a quorum for action by shareholders at a meeting called by the board of directors is two shareholders holding at least 25%.
+Our Executive Officers and directors and their affiliates beneficially own or control the voting rights with respect to approximately 46% of our ordinary shares, they will have the power to control any action for which shareholder approval is required or sought by us, particularly since our Restated Articles provide that a quorum for action by shareholders at a meeting called by the board of directors is two shareholders holding at least 25%.